About Me

 some day, and they were; fly airplanes, scuba dive ( from watching Sea

 Hunt ), and photography.
-Today I am a Private Pilot and a Photographer.
+Today I am a Private Pilot and Photographer.

 ( Loyd Bridges had to go and die on me.. ).
 Two out of three isn't bad.